vjbollavarapu/modulyn-community/apps/substrate/pallets/dao/README.md

 ## Overview

-This pallet provides decentralized governance functionality for the TidyGen ERP system, allowing community members to propose, vote on, and execute business decisions on-chain.
+This pallet provides decentralized governance functionality for the Modulyn ERP system, allowing community members to propose, vote on, and execute business decisions on-chain.

 ## Features